Purtified/LilithReleases/README.md

   ## Bridge Duels Stats Mod Included
   Easily check anyone's stats using the `/sc` command while on any client, currently in support for duels only gamemodes.
 Support for other gamemodes is coming soon.

-  In order to check someone's name history, including ll of their previous igns as well as the dates they were changed on, run the `/nh` command followed by their ign.
+  In order to check someone's name history, including all of their previous igns as well as the dates they were changed on, run the `/nh` command followed by their ign.

 </details>